-The operating instructions (commonly referred to on onshore facilities as a "Station Bill") provide guidance to personnel on the actions which are to be taken on initiation of either alarm.
+The operating instructions (commonly referred "Station Bill") provide guidance to personnel on the actions which are to be taken on initiation of either alarm.
 Specific reference is made to the duties of workers on the facility who have been assigned specific "emergency response" roles and responsibilities.